-Here are some tips to actually follow through and reach your goals this time:
+Here are some tips that will help you to follow through and reach your goals this time:

 Always remember WHY – When you feel like quitting always go back to your “why”.
 For example, your doctor told you that you are a pre-diabetic and you need to reduce the amount of sugar in your diet and lose 15 pounds.
 Remember that the next time you decide that you can skip a workout or have a second piece of pie.
 This is not a game.
-This is not about fitting into a bathing suit.
+This is not about fitting into a bathing suit or a dress for a special occasion.
 This is your life.

 Let go of some folks – Sometimes our friends or family members aren’t on the same journey as we are and don’t understand our struggle.
 That cousin who is always ordering takeout or going to the club instead of the gym – you need to let them go.
 Love them from a distance.
 If they can’t get on board and support you then they need to go.
 Seriously.
 Not wanting to hurt someone’s feelings is not an excuse to live an unhealthy lifestyle.
 Let them go.

 Tell someone what you’re working toward – Be accountable to someone.
 Get a workout partner, join an exercise group (either in person or online).
 Get around people who can encourage you and understand what you’re going through because they’ve been there.
-This is also a great opportunity for you to inspire and encourage someone else.
+I know that not everyone wants a workout partner.
+However, when you are first starting out it is difficult to go it alone.
+Too much time alone leads to spending too much in your head and before you know it you are talking yourself out of doing what you know you need to do.
+Finding a group is also a great opportunity for you to inspire and encourage someone else.

 Let this year be different.
 Really choose to make a difference that will last the rest of your life.
 Think long term and accept the fact that small, consistent actions will make the biggest difference.
 There are no shortcuts and there is no magic.
 Consistency and patience are the keys to success.